Instalab

 This test is most useful if any of these apply to you.

-If your basic cashew IgE was positive but you've never reacted, this test helps separate harmless sensitization from real clinical allergy.
+If your basic cashew test was positive but you are not sure you actually react, this test helps separate true allergy from sensitization.

 About Cashew (Ana o 2) IgE